 CLEAN STREETS AND HYPER-LOCAL RECYCLING

-The Litter Legion — recently incorporated as a 501(c)3 and founded by Hell’s Kitchen’s own Trash Queen, Catie Savage — organizes regular community cleanups as well as support for solo litter-busting efforts.
+The Litter Legion — incorporated as a 501(c)3 and founded by Hell’s Kitchen’s own Trash Queen, Catie Savage — organizes regular community cleanups as well as support for solo litter-busting efforts.
 As the Legion’s website states: “Building community one piece of litter at a time.”

 PARKS, PUBLIC SPACES AND ENVIRONMENTAL MAINTENANCE

 Think farm-to-table isn’t possible in Midtown?
 Think again.
 The Hell’s Kitchen Farm Project is a fully functioning, volunteer-powered urban farm on the roof of the Metro Baptist Church and Rauschenbusch Metro Ministries (410 W40th St bw 9/10th Ave) that grows fresh produce to be distributed locally through food pantries and CSA programs.
 The rooftop farm is closed for the remainder of 2023 but its new season will kick off in early 2024.